This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1104041.

 Abstract

-Ditches (eg, 1067) and sandstone walls (eg, 1068) contemporary with the post-medieval gardens were aligned north to south on the same axis as earlier Romano-British features, although (with one perhaps coincidental exception: 154 and 1058) the post-medieval boundaries did not have direct Romano-British antecedents.
-These boundaries divided the site into strips with a width of approximately 13 m (2.5 perches) leading back from the Boughton road frontage to the south.
+Ditches and sandstone walls contemporary with post-medieval gardens were aligned north to south on the same axis as the earlier Romano-British features, although (with one exception) the post-medieval boundaries did not have direct Romano-British antecedents.
+These boundaries divided the site into strips of approximately 13 m wide (2.5 perches) leading back from the Boughton road frontage to the south.

 In the late-19th century, cartographic evidence indicates that the site was developed as a series of terraces of dwellings.
-The arrangement of these terraces was influenced by existing boundaries, such as the slightly curvilinear boundary defined by wall 1068.
 The terraces were built in a single phase with identical building techniques and materials (handmade red brick and lime mortar).
 Victoria Terrace comprised slightly higher-status dwellings with bay windows and greater length.
 The other terraces were of uniform design.
 Outhouses were arranged in pairs in small yards at the rear of the dwellings.
 Preservation was typically limited to a few courses of brick foundation, however in some locales the ground floor surface survived.

 Subjects